tofrank7/Excel_Project_Data_Analytics/Project_1_Dashboard/README.md

 ### Filtered List of Job Schedule Types

-To support dynamic filtering and data validation, a cleaned list of job schedule types was generated using the `FILTER()` function.
-This ensured dropdowns and formulas only referenced valid, distinct schedule types.

-**Filtered Job Schedule Types Formula**
+To support dynamic filtering, I used the `FILTER()` function to clean job schedule data by excluding entries with “and”, zeros, or blanks.
 ```excel
 =FILTER(J2#,NOT(ISNUMBER(SEARCH("and",J2#)))*(J2#<>0))
 ```
-- Purpose: Removes entries that contain the word "and" and excludes blank or zero values
-- Output: A clean list of distinct job types (e.g., Full Time, Contract)
+* **Purpose**: Returns a distinct, clean list of valid job schedule types
-- Use Case: Supports dashboard filtering and improves dropdown usability
+* **Use Case**: Powers dropdown filters and formulas throughout the dashboard
-- Benefit: Ensures that users interact only with valid, meaningful job types
+* **Benefit**: Ensures that users interact only with valid job schedule types

-This cleaned list is also used to support the `COUNT()` and `MEDIAN()` formulas described below.

 <p><strong>Background Table:</strong><br>
 <img src="assets/Excel_Project_1_DashBoard_Job_Schedule_Type_Background_Table.png" alt="Job Schedule Type Background Table">